-What high pressure does to bass
+What high pressure does to bass — the biology

 A rising barometer increases the pressure on a bass's swim bladder.
 Fish feel heavier, less buoyant, and less willing to move vertically.
 They tighten to cover and drop slightly deeper, and the strike window collapses from a few seconds to a fraction of a second.
+The full mechanism lives in the bass behavior pillar guide, and the broader weather framework is in the weather pillar guide.

 The bluebird sky that accompanies high pressure compounds the problem.
 Bright overhead light pushes bass further into shade, and the lack of cloud cover means no extended feeding window.
+The bluebird sky guide covers the visual side of the same condition.

 The finesse rotation